sisoje/RHBCombinatorics/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RHBCombinatorics.svg?style=flat)](http://cocoapods.org/pods/RHBCombinatorics)

 ## Combinations and permutations made easy
-Indexed access and iteration is calculated on the fly.
+Indexed access and iterations are calculated on the fly.
 There is no caching and no excess memory usage and they work in constant time.
 ### Iterating trough combinations
 Following snippet: